feltus/lab-intro-to-linux-on-palmetto2/README.md

 # Task A: Accessing the cluster.

 * Open a web browser (Chrome, Safari, Edge, etc.) and go the the Clemson Ondemand site:  [Palmetto2](https://ondemand.rcd.clemson.edu)
 * Start an interactive apps>>Jupyter Notebook session.
-Change these resource allocations: CPU=4, memory=64GB, Number of Hours = 12.
+Change these resource allocations: CPU=4, memory=64GB, Number of Hours=12.
 This will create a 12 hour interactive session and allow you to interface with the cluster.
 When you launch new sessions, you can change the resource allocation if necessary.
 * Once launched, open a terminal to interact with the cluster in the bash environment using a CLI.

 # Task B: Trying out basic linux commands.